mystryx1337/wordpress-democracy/README.md

 After the successful setup of Integreat, the plugin can simply be installed as zip file can be added in the backend under Plugins -> Install.

+## possible ToDos

+- Make plugin independent from Integreat (It's a good software, but the plugin should not be limited to that)
+- Make some essential translations
+- developing n-eyes principle instead of four-eyes principle
+- implement damping factor to proxy voting
+- open to more

 ## Dependencies
 The plugin was developed in the context of a Wordpress based instance of the software